 Use Uber to leave the airport.

-Nothing is more annoying than getting bombarded by a big group of taxi-drivers upon leaving the arrival hall at the airport.
+Nothing is more annoying than getting bombarded by a big group of taxi-drivers upon leaving the arrival hall at the airport (read: this always happens to me in Bali’s airport).

-At Suvarnabhumi Airport, after getting my Thai simcard all set up, I booked an Uber car.
-In the app, it’ll tell you to choose which Door at the Arrival level.
+At Suvarnabhumi Airport, after getting my Thai simcard all set up, I booked an Uber car right away.
+In the app, it’ll tell you to choose a Door at the Arrival level.
 Get outside and see which Door number you’re closest to and choose accordingly.
 You’ll then be asked to get to the outer lane for easy pickup.
 My Uber arrived soon and cost 325 baht (including a 25 baht toll), to get to my AirBNB in Sukhumvit (Asoke).

 Use Uber or Grab to get to the airport.

 I used Grab actually.
 The driver asked if I’m ok to take the highway and I said yes.
-(My brother once encountered a taxi-driver who didn’t use the highway and my bro almost missed his flight.)
-There will be a 25baht toll charge which was added to my bill in the app.
+(My brother once encountered a taxi-driver who didn’t use the highway and he almost missed his flight.)
+There will be a 25-baht toll charge added to your bill in the app.
 All official and easy.

 Uber and Grab can get you everywhere.